jupyter/extension-builder/README.md

 entry point module(s) for the extension.
 The extension must also be registered, using the command `jupyter labextension`, in order to be added to the JupyterLab application.

-The bundles are created using Webpack, where the modules produced by Webpack are modified to use the JupyterLab custom module registration and loading mechanism.
+The extension bundles are created using Webpack, and the modules produced by Webpack are modified to use JupyterLab's custom module registration and loading mechanism.

-The module loading mechanism uses a `define` function that registers modules by name, where the name contains the package name, version number, and the full path to the module.
+JupyterLab's custom module registration and loading mechanism uses a `define` function that registers modules by name, where the name contains the package name, version number, and the full path to the module.
 For example, 'phosphor@0.6.1/lib/ui/widget.js'.
-Within a `define` function, modules are required by package name, semver range, and the full path to the module.
+Within a `define` function, a required module is referenced by package name, semver range, and the full path to the module.
 For example, `require('phosphor@^0.6.0/lib/ui/tabpanel.js')`.

-By using a semver range, we enable client-side deduplication of modules, where the registered module that maximally satisfies a semver range is the one returned by the `require` function call.
-This also enables us to perform server-side deduplication of modules prior to serving the bundles, the client-side lookup will still load the correct modules.
-Reasons to deduplicate code include being able to use `isinstance()` on an object to determine if it is the same class (a technique used by phosphor's drag-drop mechanism).
+By using a server range, JupyterLab can perform client-side deduplication of modules, where the registered module that maximally satisfies a semver range is the one  returned by the `require` function call.
+This also enables us to perform  server-side deduplication of modules prior to serving the bundles, and the client-side lookup will still load the correct modules.

+Reasons to deduplicate code include:

+- being able to use `isinstance()` on an object to determine if it is the same class (a technique used by phosphor's drag-drop mechanism)
-Another reason is for sharing of module-private state between different consumers, such as a list of client-side running kernels in `jupyter-js-services`.
+- sharing of module-private state between different consumers, such as a list of client-side running kernels in `jupyter-js-services`.

-All client-side `require()` calls are synchronous, which means that the bundles containing the `define()` modules must be loaded prior to using any of their functions.
+All client-side `require()` calls are synchronous, which means that the bundles containing the `define()` modules must be loaded prior to using any of the bundles' functions.
 The loader provides an `ensureBundle()` function to load a particular bundle or bundles prior to calling `require()` on a module.

-There may be some cases where the `buildExtension` function is not sufficient to build an extension and a completely custom Webpack configuration is needed.
-In that case, the only requirement is that the `JupyterLabPlugin` be used as part of the Webpack config to ensure the proper handling of module definition and requires.
+A completely custom Webpack configuration may be needed if there is a case where the `buildExtension` function is not sufficient to build the extension.
+If a custom Webpack configuration is needed, the `JupyterLabPlugin` must be used as part of the Webpack config to ensure proper handling of module definition and requires.